The Art of Change Shorts

 During the recent world-wide women’s marches, many young girls had their first experience of campaigning and protest, some of them learning for the first time about the continued fight for gender equality, how it is relevant to their lives, and that it's not something relegated to the past.

-Given this, and inspired by the Girlguiding Girls Attitudes survey, Girls can, do and will is a creative and participatory event for Brownies and Guides, who will work with a range of artists, musicians, writers, and performers at the Barbican Centre.
-They’ll explore how art and culture can influence, affect and enhance the cause for gender equality and talk about what matters to them.
-Afterwards they will be able to undertake their own social action projects for which they will receive a new Girlguiding London & South East England and Barbican badge designed by a leading artist.
+Given this, and inspired by the Girlguiding Girls Attitudes survey, Girls can, do and will was a creative and participatory event for Brownies and Guides, who worked with a range of artists, musicians, writers, and performers at the Barbican Centre.
+They explored how art and culture can influence, affect and enhance the cause for gender equality and talk about what matters to them.
+Afterwards they undertook their own social action projects and received a new Girlguiding London & South East England and Barbican badge designed by a leading artist.

 Sky Arts Art 50